Texas-sized NHL Winter Classic for Stars, Preds in Cotton

 The annual showcase is going to be one big outdoor game when the Dallas Stars host the Nashville Predators at the historic Cotton Bowl Stadium on Wednesday – even without ”Big Tex” booming out the customary ”Howdy, folks!” that visitors to the State Fair of Texas hear each fall.

-More than 84,000 fans are expected for the NHL’s 12th New Year’s Day game, this one at the stadium where the boots belonging to the fair’s iconic 55-foot talking cowboy will be rink side near an oversized, ranch-style entry arch.
+More than 84,000 fans are expected for the NHL’s 12th New Year’s Day game, this one at the stadium where the boots belonging to the fair’s iconic 55-foot talking cowboy will be near the rink with an oversized, ranch-style entry arch.
 It is expected to be the second-largest crowd ever for an NHL game.

 Part of the fair’s midway just outside the historic stadium, including a 212-foot high Ferris wheel and other carnival rides, will be open for those with tickets before and after the NHL’s southernmost outdoor game.